How well do you sleep?

 The dictionary definition of insomnia is “habitual sleeplessness; inability to sleep”.
 This, of course, can lead to problems during the day too.
 Lack of sleep can cause, or exacerbate, depression, anxiety and poor memory and concentration, and has been proved to lower the healthy functioning of the immune system and cause weight gain.
 And driving when tired has been proved to be as dangerous as driving whilst drunk.

-Decreasing oestrogen and progesterone levels are bound to affect our sleep.
-Progesterone helps to promote sleep, oestrogen affects emotional well being.
+Fluctuating oestrogen and progesterone levels affect our sleep.
+Progesterone helps to promote sleep whilst oestrogen affects emotional well being.
 Since oestrogen levels become lower in menopause, cortisol levels rise, causing increased anxiety as this “stress hormone” rises and falls in opposition to oestrogen.
 Finally, melatonin, another hormone affecting sleep quality, needs a cool body temperature, so is depleted by hot flushes.
 That’s quite a cocktail of imbalance!

 Apart from fluctuating hormone levels, other sleep disruptors can include general anxiety and stress, non-menopause related life changes, and the amount of time you spend on your phone, computer and other screens.